raghuram-007/Bookit-Experience-Frontend/README.md

 <<<<<<< HEAD
 =======
-#if you want an installation step and setup detail you can check in readme (1)
+# just show Readme for setup so i modified the filename u can check readme 1 for react+typescript config
 # React + TypeScript + Vite
 >>>>>>> fd4cd86622a404495b339662e57afa01c7c16756